10 Mistakes (Almost) Everyone Makes When Cooking Steak

 Mistake 1: Not using seasoning

 You may be afraid of making steak too salty or overpowering it with spices, but trust us: Caution doesn’t pay when it comes to seasoning.
 Since you can’t season the steak’s interior, playing it too safe will deprive you of rich flavors and a bold crust.

 What to do instead: Season the meat heartily on both sides about 35 to 40 minutes before cooking.
 For inspiration, check out our favorite DIY spice blends.

 Mistake 2: Cooking steak cold

-When it comes to steak, it can be hard to be patient, but you never want to pull steak straight from the fridge to throw on the grill.
+When you’re learning how to cook steak, it’s hard to be patient.
+But you never want to pull steak straight from the fridge to throw on the grill.
 Plan ahead, giving the meat time to reach room temperature.
 A cold steak will cook unevenly, potentially causing the outside to burn while the inside remains undercooked.

 What to do instead: Depending on the cut, allow a half-hour to two hours for the meat to sit on the counter.
-While you’re waiting, keep hunger at bay with some of the best appetizers we can’t stop eating.
+While you’re waiting, keep hunger at bay with some of the appetizers we can’t stop eating.